1a1a11a/libCacheSim/FAQ.md

 ## FAQ
-1. **how to read OracleGeneral trace，how to transfrom from csv to it? ** The [oracleGeneral](/libCacheSim/traceReader/customizedReader/oracle/oracleGeneralBin.h) trace is a binary trace, so you cannot direct read as txt file.
+1. **how to read OracleGeneral trace，how to transform from csv to it? ** The [oracleGeneral](/libCacheSim/traceReader/customizedReader/oracle/oracleGeneralBin.h) trace is a binary trace, so you cannot direct read as txt file.
 Each request uses the following data struct
 ```c
 struct {